DMW2151/building-on-dok8s/readme.md

 ## Conclusion

 From my perspective, this is a great starting point for learning K8s.
 For the purposes of the Digital Ocean K8s Challenge, this is where I'll end.
 As I mentioned earlier, I'd like to build logging, monitoring, and a simple application on top of this Redis cluster.
 I'm sure that will reveal any glaring flaws in this configuration.
-The notes for that ongoing work are [here](./deployment_notes.md).